DanielMYT/osinstallgui/FAQ.md

   [here](https://github.com/MassOS-Linux/MassOS/blob/0f50c3c3/patches/grub-2.12-luksrootfs.patch).
 - `OSINSTALLGUI_ALLOW_LUKS` must not be set to `0` in the **osinstallgui** configuration file (either set to `1`, or omitted, which defaults to `1`).
+- For distribution maintainers: If you wish to use the newer and more resilient **ARGON2** encryption algorithm, over the older **PBKDF2** algorithm, you must ensure GRUB supports it.
+At the time of writing, only the most recent bleeding-edge version of GRUB supports it (**2.14-rc1**) - Older versions do not.
+Verify your GRUB supports it and enable it by setting the configuration option `OSINSTALLGUI_LUKS_ARGON2` to `1`.
+End users needn't worry about this.
+  **PBKDF2** with a high enough forced iteration count is still considered secure by modern standards. **ARGON2** just offers an (overkill) level of protection against GPU-based brute force attacks.

 ## Why am I asked about installing GRUB in Internal or Removable mode?
 **NOTE:** This information is only relevant to an older version of